The Complete Guide To Staying Sober During the Holidays

-As the holiday season approaches, many of us look forward to the festive cheer, the gathering of friends and family, and a chance to unwind and reflect on the year gone by.
-However, for people in recovery from substance abuse, the holidays are often the most challenging time of the year.
-Stress and the prevalence of alcohol-centric celebrations can come together to create high-risk situations, and when this happens, a sober coach can be particularly beneficial.
-Through a balance of professional guidance and personal support, a sober coach can help individuals maintain their sobriety during the holiday stress and celebrate in healthy and enjoyable ways.
+As the holiday season approaches, many of us look forward to festive cheer, the gathering of friends and family, and a chance to unwind and reflect on the past year.
+However, for people in recovery from alcohol or substance abuse, the holidays are often the most challenging time of the year.
+Stress and the prevalence of alcohol-centric celebrations can come together to create high-risk situations, and when this happens, it’s critical to prepare ahead of time so individuals can maintain their sobriety during the holiday stress by celebrating in healthy and enjoyable ways.

-The holiday season can be filled with triggers that make abstaining from drug or alcohol use difficult.
-Some examples of holiday triggers include:
+The holiday season is often filled with triggers that make abstaining from drug or alcohol use seem impossible.
+Some common examples of holiday triggers for substance abuse and alcoholism include:

 • Stress from family gatherings and relationships

-• Pressure to drink during parties or celebrations
+• Social pressure to drink during parties or celebrations

 • Loneliness and depression around the holidays